itcenterofexcellence/miniproject/README.md

 10. Create a READ ME file in your own GitHub project repository.
 Use this to document the steps you took, any challenges, and the resources you utilized to complete your project

-### Be sure to review your project to ensure you have implemented all of the steps outlined above
+### Be sure to review your project to ensure you have attempted implemented all of the steps outlined above
 ---
 # Resource List
 - [Getting Started with GitHub](https://guides.github.com/activities/hello-world/)